Indoqa/logspace/configuration-hq-agent-controller.md

 - `base-url`: The url to the HQ, e.g. http://localhost:4567.
 - `space-token`: The space-token used for authentication, e.g. development.
-- `queue-file`: The path to the file which will be used for queueing events for upload.
+- `queue-directory`: The path to the directory where the files, for queueing events for upload, will be stored.

 ##Configuration via logspace.json